-Limit headings to 4 levels of numbered headings (as in example above), keep titles concise and number consistently throughout the manuscript.
+Use fixed heading numbers, do not use auto-numbered headings.
+Limit headings to 4 levels of numbered headings (as in example in section 2.2.
+Section Numbering), keep titles concise and number consistently throughout the manuscript.
 Two levels of unnumbered, intermediate headings are also acceptable.